 These stats alone showcase that the e-commerce business in the US is growing strong each day and is not going anywhere anytime soon.
 With that being said, let’s take a look at the operational side of an e-commerce business.

-E-commerce businesses have the same operational concerns as other types of business but with the added consideration of how to conduct business online.
-The same rules apply to operations, finance, and administration of an e-commerce business, regardless of the industry.
-However, the frameworks, payment terms, and platform are different, which is why online systems need to be optimized to align with the unique requirements of the business.
+eCommerce businesses have the same operational concerns as other types of business but with the added consideration of how to conduct business online.
+The same rules apply to the operations, finance, and administration of an e-commerce business, regardless of the industry.
+However, the frameworks, payment terms, and platforms are different, which is why online systems need to be optimized to align with the unique requirements of the business.